iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 > I can't even create an account.<br> :date: __2021-01-02 21:32:18__

 > Can't get past sign up page it refreshes and goes back to zero.
 Lame.
 Would give zero stars if I could.<br> :date: __2020-12-31 21:07:59__

-> App loaded fine but when I tried to create an account I got an error message.
-Even tried uninstalling and reinstalling.
-Same thing happened.
-To bad my insurance won't cover another app such as Doctor on Demand.<br> :date: __2020-12-31 17:08:09__